GeorgeRabadi/cot-4500-as1/README.md

 # cot-4500-as1
+# make sure SymPy is installed in the file environment!!
-navigate to intro_to_python.py file directory using cd in command prompt to run, enter: python assignment_1.py
+# navigate to python file location in terminal using cd
+# type: python assignment_1.py